Files

 Introduction

-In this article, we will be focusing on two transformers called the PointCloudCombiner and PointCloudThinner.
-The PointCloudCombiner can be used with both point cloud and other file formats to output a new point cloud.
+In this article, we will focus on two transformers: the PointCloudCombiner and the PointCloudThinner.
+The PointCloudCombiner can be used with both point clouds and other file formats to output a new point cloud.
 The PointCloudThinner is useful for removing points in order to reduce the file size of the output point cloud.
-Below are three examples that demonstrate how these transformers can be used together or on their own in FME Workbench.
+Below are three examples that demonstrate how these transformers can be used together or independently in FME Workbench.

 Video